Shop in stock lights for faster shipping

 Here at Gantri, we’ve talked about how your content makes us want to get our lives together.
 What’s your secret to a clean space?

 Honestly, my desk gets really messy really fast.
 Especially receiving so many boxes as a creator.
-Trust me, I do not live in a museum.
+The Maisy Leigh desk setup may have gone viral but trust me, I do not live in a museum.
 Creating this content inspires me to get my life together and get my desk cleaned up, haha.
 But I do think giving everything on my desk a home really helps me be able to quickly reset and gives me clarity.

 As your followers know, you aren't always at your desk.
 What drives you outside of your work at home?